Here are the latest medication supply issues we are aware of. Last updated: 12 February 2024.

 - Carbidopa/entacapone/levodopa 37.5mg/200mg/150mg tablets x 30 will experience supply issues until the end of February 2024.

-- Pramipexole 2.10mg prolonged release tablets x 30 will face supply problems until mid-December 2023.
+- Pramipexole 2.10mg prolonged release tablets x 30 will face supply problems until the end of March 2024.

 Will this affect me?

 If you take the products listed above, your pharmacist may be unable to give you your prescription.